-Community Benefit programs are designed to directly influence access to care aiming to improve the health status of the community.
-Community Benefit reporting is governed under an IRS reporting requirement (Form 990 Schedule H) at the federal level and a California state law (SB697), which requires non-profit hospitals to submit a community benefit plan and annual report demonstrating what the hospital has provided to the community over the prior fiscal year.
+Community benefit programs are designed to directly influence access to care aiming to improve the health status of the community.
+Community benefit reporting is governed under an IRS reporting requirement (Form 990 Schedule H) and a California state law (SB697), which requires non-profit hospitals to submit a community benefit plan and annual report demonstrating what the hospital has provided to the community over the prior fiscal year.